krahets/hello-algo/en/docs/chapter_stack_and_queue/queue.md

 ### 1. &nbsp; Implementation based on a linked list

-As shown in the Figure 5-5 , we can consider the "head node" and "tail node" of a linked list as the "front" and "rear" of the queue, respectively.
+As shown in Figure 5-5, we can consider the "head node" and "tail node" of a linked list as the "front" and "rear" of the queue, respectively.
 It is stipulated that nodes can only be added at the rear and removed at the front.

 === "LinkedListQueue"
     ![Implementing Queue with Linked List for Enqueue and Dequeue Operations](queue.assets/linkedlist_queue_step1.png){ class="animation-figure" }